martin-beran/fpga/mb50/README.md

 ### Invocation

-    mb50as FILE.s
+    mb50as [-v] FILE.s

 Compiles file `FILE.s`.
 If successful, it produces binary `FILE.bin`, textual memory initialization file `FILE.mif`, text output `FILE.out`, and terminates with exit code 0.
-Any errors and warnings are written to the standard error.
+Any errors and warnings, as well as verbose messages (enabled by option `-v`), are written to the standard error.
 After an error, the assembler terminates with exit code 1.

 ### Syntax